 We recently received an email asking how the little brown plastic bottles that pharmacies use to package prescriptions can be recycled, especially if a local government recycling program will not take them.
 Fear not!
 There doesn’t have to be more waste.

-Preserve Products offers a Gimme 5 program to recycle this type of plastic into their products like toothbrushes and razors.
-If you don’t live near one of the Gimme 5 retail locations, you can send items to them by mail.
-They do accept prescription medicine containers so long as they’re clearly stamped with a #5 recycling symbol.
-On their website, they ask that If the bottles have a sticker or paper label on them, please make your best attempt to remove it (soaking in water helps).
+Preserve Products offers a Gimme 5 program to recycle this type of plastic into their products such as toothbrushes and razors.
+To recycle pill bottles, take a look at their website to find a drop off location: Check for Gimme 5 retail locations to see if there’s one near you.
+If you don’t live near one of the Gimme 5 retail locations, send pill bottles to them by mail.
+They accept prescription medicine containers so long as they’re clearly stamped with a #5 recycling symbol.
+On their website, they ask that if the bottles have a sticker or paper label on them, please make your best attempt to remove it (soaking in water helps).

 To make recycling even easier, Preserve also teamed up with Recyclebank and launched a mobile app that helps make recycling #5 plastic easier, and you get discounts and deals at local and national businesses, and for products from Preserve and their partners.
 So now you know- not only do you save plastic pill bottles from a landfill, they can be recycled into something new and useful AND you reap extra rewards.
 Go forth and recycle!